Rob Gronkowski Doesn't Commit to 2018 Return After Patriots' Super Bowl LII Loss

 However, Gronkowski has struggled to stay healthy throughout his career.
 He played just eight games in 2016, 11 games in 2012 and seven games in 2013 and suffered a concussion in this year's AFC Championship Game victory over the Jacksonville Jaguars.

-Mike Reiss of ESPN.com detailed Gronkowski's injury history in December 2016, noting at the time the tight end had nine reported surgeries since 2009—his final year at the University of Arizona.
+Mike Reiss of ESPN.com detailed Gronkowski's injury history in December 2016, noting the tight end had nine reported surgeries since 2009—his final year at the University of Arizona.
 Four of those operations were on his forearm, while three were on his back.

-If Gronkowski were to retire before the 2018 season, the Patriots would be without one of the most dangerous offensive weapons in football and could look to the upcoming draft or perhaps even free agency to replicate his production.
+If Gronkowski were to retire before the 2018 season, the Patriots would be without one of the most dangerous offensive weapons in football and could look to the upcoming draft or perhaps even free agency to try to replace his production.